 There is a lot of research out there that is pretty clear that we can always give more effort than we think we can.
-Giving more than ever before happened to the team I coach (Pope John Paul II High School) at the Washington State High School Cross Country Championships this year (2018).
+Giving more than ever before happened to the team I coach (Pope John Paul II High School) at the 2018 Washington State High School Cross Country Championships.

 As a group, our team ran at a level “10” finishing ahead of a team that was 162 points ahead of them in the Athetic.net rankings (for our readers outside of the United States, Athletic.net is the main database of race results for teams and individuals in track and field and cross country).
 Now, team rankings are just a projection and subject to error.
 However, 162 points is a large margin even if you allow for multiple errors in ranking projections.

 The primary reason why our team had their best race when it mattered the most is attributable to their level “10” mental attitude.
-They were blessed to “peak” mentally as well as physically at the right time and had their highest finish ever in the state cross country meet.
+They were blessed to “peak” mentally as well as physically at the right time.
+The Pope John Paul II team recorded their highest finish ever at the 2018 state cross country meet.